-Keyhole Cave was one of our favorite caves in Sedona.
+Keyhole Cave was one of our favorite caves and overall one of our favorite things to do in Sedona.
 It was quiet, off the beaten path, harder to access and felt like more of an adventure.

 Once you have made the climb, you find yourself in a UFO shaped upper chamber in which you can walk around in a semi circle (like a crescent moon) from one side of Keyhole Cave to the other.